Frankjunyulin/Sokoban-Game/README.md

 # Sokoban-Game

 ## description
-It is a sokoban game written in java.
+A sokoban game written in java.

 ### Features
 * There is ranking list to record the rank of each player.